High Performance Managerial Leadership: Best Ideas from around the World

 by Alison Ash Fogarty, PhD, and Lily Zheng

-Alison Ash Fogarty, PhD, is a sociologist, sexual empowerment coach and educator, and the founder of TurnON.love.
+Alison Ash Fogarty, PhD, is a sociologist, and sexual empowerment coach and educator.
 Her work has been published in the American Journal of Sociology and Gender & Society.
 She earned her doctorate at Stanford University.

 Lily Zheng is a design researcher with Stanford University’s Diversity and First-Generation Office.
 A writer and activist whose work has been featured in The New York Times, Psychology Today, and Stanford Politics, Zheng speaks around the world on topics of social justice, transgender inclusion, and sexuality.
 She earned her master’s degree in sociology at Stanford University.